Ulises Dávila: Youth

 Dávila was part of the under-20 side that played the 2011 CONCACAF U-20 Championship, in which Mexico finished as champions.
 He also participated in the 2011 Toulon Tournament in France, where Mexico finished as fourth place losing to Italy in a penalty shoot-out.
 Dávila scored two goals during the 2011 Toulon Tournament, scoring against France and Hungary.

 Dávila was part of the 20-man squad that participated in the 2011 FIFA U-20 World Cup in Colombia.
 Mexico would eventually finish third in the tournament by beating France 3–1, and he was able to score a goal against France.

 Senior

 Dávila received his first call up to the senior national team to play the 2011 Copa América, to replace one of the five players that were suspended for having disciplinary problems in Quito, Ecuador.
 He did not play in any of Mexico's matches.

 Personal life

 In March 2020, Dávila's wife Lily Pacheco gave birth to a son.
-On 30 May 2022, Lily passed away.
+Lily died on 30 May 2022.

+Betting scandal

+On 17 May 2024, Dávila along with two Macarthur FC teammates, Kearyn Baccus and Clayton Lewis, were arrested by New South Wales Police Force over an alleged spot fixing scandal.
+In October 2025, Dávila pleaded guilty and is due to be sentenced in December 2026.